 It’s possible that your hatred of your job is coming from something within you, rather than from your work conditions.

 For instance, maybe you have imposter syndrome and aren’t confident enough in your abilities.
 In that case, working on developing a growth mindset and improving upon your skills can be a goal to work on.

 Or if you struggle with anxiety and/or depression, you may need to deal with that problem before you can get a clear picture of how you feel about your job.

 Planning to leave a job you hate will make it feel temporary (and therefore more bearable).
 To plan your exit, you can:

 - start searching for a new job

-- polish your CV and cover letter
+- polish your CV and write a good cover letter (look at cover letter examples from your industry for ideas)

 How to go about quitting a job you hate